 You also may be able to set up electronic bill payments through your financial software so when you enter a payment in the software, the transaction goes through, and the bill is paid in the amount and on the date you specify.

-What Are The Benefits of Electronic Payments?
+The Benefits of Electronic Payments

 - Financial software that supports electronic payments will let you automatically pay bills electronically with scheduled transactions.